DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-how-we-hire-engineers.markdown

 ## Wrapping up

 This is what works for us now; and we know there's room for improvement.
-We continuosly adjust the technical discussions and exercises based on feedback from candidates.
+We continuously adjust the technical discussions and exercises based on feedback from candidates.
 In fact, one of the reasons for publishing this post is that some candidates wanted to know about our hiring process before they went through it.

+{% include tweet_quote.html quote_text="We all know hiring is hard.
+At Auth0 we want to be transparent about our recruiting process." %}

 At Auth0 we value transparency, and to practice what we preach we want to be transparent about our recruiting process.
 So if at any time you want to [be part of Auth0's engineering team](https://auth0.com/jobs/engineer), you now have an idea of what to expect. 😉